-As a major high heels hoarder, I’ve had my fair share of really great, comfortable and good looking shoes, as well as ones that made me want to chop my feet off after about half an hour.
-If you’re looking to get yourself a great pair that will carry you through many parties, weddings and formal events, you’re in luck!
+As a major high heels hoarder, I’ve had my fair share of really great, comfortable and good looking shoes.
+I’ve also experienced ones that made me want to chop my feet off after about half an hour… If you’re looking to get yourself a great pair that will carry you through many parties, weddings and formal events, you’re in luck!
 I have 5 tips for finding your dream high heels- all based in experience, mind you:

-- Check the last and shape.
-Especially important for heels, always check the arch of the shoe and the incline of the heel.
-Heel height is not the only thing you should be thinking of, as you should also look at the slope made between the highest point of the heel and the point where the ball of your foot touches the floor.
-A longer, softer incline that descends gradually will likely feel more comfortable as hours go by, while a sharp descent will make for a much more uncomfortable shoe that will leave your feet feeling pretty miserable.
+You should also look at the slope made by the highest point of the heel and the point where the ball of your foot touches the floor.
+A longer, softer incline that descends gradually will likely feel more comfortable as hours go by.
+A sharp descent however, will make for a much more uncomfortable shoe- and for pretty miserable feet.

 I hope these tips help you find your shoe soulmates without sacrificing your comfort in the process.
 Please let me know if you’ve had any horror stories with killer high heels and how they made you wiser when shopping for shoes.